AroosaIjaz/AroosaIjaz.github.io/_portfolio/all_that_is_left.md

 In his book "Dawn", [Elie Wiesel](https://en.wikipedia.org/wiki/Elie_Wiesel) portrayed a Jewish protagonist from 1947 British-controlled Palestine, a teen survivor of the Buchenwald concentration camp, who has been charged to execute a british soldier.
 He ultimately becomes the antagonist although he struggles with the moral choices and tries to cling onto himself and humanity.
 Through him, the writer reflected on the morality of the the new Israel and its imposition that its pain and trauma be passed on because
 >"When the dead are hungry, they judge the living wihtout pity."

-...
+maybe this is not about moral absolutism then?

 is it  **consistent** morality that is a luxury of the few then?

 ...

-In many and varied cultural and social situations, I have seen people choosing morality and kindness and generosity over personal needs, even when they could not afford to...even when it was very difficult to do so...so many will go out of their way to offer you whatever food they have and go hungry themselves...many will choose to stay in adversity but do not want to feed their children with food that was stolen from someone else's child's mouth...
+In so many and varied cultural and social situations, I have seen people choosing morality and kindness and generosity over personal needs, even when they could not afford to...even when it was very difficult to do so...so many will go out of their way to offer you whatever food they have and go hungry themselves...many will choose to stay in adversity but do not want to feed their children any food that has been stolen from someone else's child's mouth...